Moneshsoni/Moneshsoni/README.md

  Hello 👋

 I'm Monesh soni.
-I'm  Blockchain/ROR Developer In thoughtwin It solutions pvt ltd. Indore India.
+I'm  Blockchain Developer In Thoughtwin It solutions pvt ltd. Indore India.

--🔭 I’m currently working on Blockchain Technology🐍 and I have knowledge solana, ethereum , Rust , solidit, Ruby On Rails, Python, Docker, AWS ,Linux.
+-🔭 I’m currently working on Blockchain Technology🐍 and I have knowledge of solana, ethereum , Rust , solidity, Ruby On Rails, Python, Docker, AWS ,Linux.

 *👯 I’m looking to collaborate on open source project